-Also, you should note that even if the item is eligible, its sales tax, shipping and handling aren’t covered by the price protection feature.
+You should also note that even if the item is eligible, its sales tax, shipping, and handling aren’t covered by the price protection feature.

-Moreover, it is very important to know the price limit that your card will cover.
+Moreover, it is important to know the price limit that your card will cover.
 Of course, this varies from card to card, but it is safe to say that most cards cover up to $500.
 This means that if you find the eligible item that is cheaper than the one you bought, the card will cover the difference of up to $500.
-However, some cards will cover up to $250 difference and some only $50.
-In addition, there is a limit for either the total annual refund or the number of claims that you can make in a year.
+However, some cards will cover up to $250, some only $50.
+Also, there is a limit for either the total annual refund or the number of claims you can make in a year.

 Finally, price protection is only eligible for a certain time period after the original purchase.
 Some cards have a 60-day period, while some have a 90-day or even a 120-day period.
 Also, there may be a limit on how much time you can wait to file a claim after seeing the lower price.

-Therefore, you should equip yourself with a lot of information before actually deciding to file that form.
+Therefore, you should equip yourself with a lot of information before deciding to file that form.

 With the emergence of price-tracking apps, an increasing number of people started filing refund forms.
-This led to credit card companies having to pay out more money to their customers and practically losing money.
+This led to credit card companies paying out more money to their customers and practically losing money.

 Therefore, several companies decided to remove or decrease the price protection feature they offer.
-These companies include Chase and Citi and this decision pertains to some of the cards and price protection features they offer.
-However, we have yet to see whether the rest of credit card companies will follow in the same footsteps.
+These companies include Chase and Citi, and this decision pertains to some of the cards and price protection features they offer.

-For the time being, Capital One, Bank of America, Wells Fargo, Barclays and US Bancorp still offer a number of great credit cards with price protection.
+For the time being, Capital One, Bank of America, Wells Fargo, Barclays, and US Bancorp still offer many great credit cards with price protection.

-If you are a fan of price protection, take a quick look at our tips on how to use this feature while It still lasts.
+If you are a fan of price protection, take a quick look at our tips on using this feature.

 According to some experts, it is best to use price protection for appliances and furniture.
 The more a product costs, the more you will save on it, at least in theory.
 In addition, if your card has a limited number of price protection purchases per year, it is wise to use them for big things.
 Finally, it is ridiculous to do a lot of legwork to save just $10, right?

-Now, this may sound too obvious to be mentioned but you would be surprised if you knew how many people buy products they don’t actually need just so that you get a refund.
+This may sound too obvious to be mentioned, but you would be surprised if you knew how many people buy products they don’t actually need just so that you get a refund.
 So, the refund should come as a consequence of your purchase, not the main reason for it.

 Is credit card price protection about to be canceled by all card issuers?
 We don’t know, but the fact that two of the biggest issuers have already removed or decreased this feature on some cards says a lot.

-What you can do while this feature still exists is to use it wisely in order to make some extra cash.
-To do this, there are some steps that you need to follow, like informing yourself about your credit card’s features and eligible products, filing a claim, collecting and attaching the documents and, finally, sending them to the card issuer.
+While this feature still exists, you can use it wisely to make some extra cash.
+To do this, there are some steps that you need to follow, like informing yourself about your credit card’s features and eligible products, filing a claim, collecting and attaching the documents, and, finally, sending them to the card issuer.